-In recent years the 14500 Lithium-ion battery has proudly found its place among its lithium cousins.
-As pictured here, (for comparison) a 14500 lithium cell is identical in shape and size to a standard AA battery.
-But that is where the similarities end.
+With the introduction of LED flashlights for example, the 14500 lithium battery has proudly placed itself among its prestigious lithium cousins.
+As pictured (for comparison) a 14500 lithium cell is identical in shape and size to a standard AA battery.
+But that’s where the similarities end.

 - All standard alkaline batteries are 1.5 volts.
-Most lithium batteries (incl. the 14500 lithium battery) are 3.7 volts.
-That’s a major difference!
+Most lithium batteries (incl. the 14500) are 3.7 volts.
+That’s a major difference right there!

 Check Your Voltage!!

-Many, if not most flashlights that run on ONE AA cell, can also accept a 14500 lithium battery.
-MOST flashlights that use TWO AA cells, CANNOT accept 14500 batteries.
-This is because the voltage of the light will typically not go above 4 volts.
-Ergo, ONE 3.7 volt battery is okay, but TWO of them, is TOO MUCH voltage!
-It would physically kill your flashlight to feed it that much power!
+Most flashlights that run on ONE AA cell, can also accept a 14500 lithium battery.
+On the other hand, flashlights that use TWO AA cells, CANNOT accept 14500 batteries.
+This is due to the voltage limitation of the light, which typically will have a limit of 4 volts.
+Therefore, ONE 3.7 volt battery is okay, but TWO of them, at 7.4 volts is too much voltage!
+It would physically kill the flashlight to feed it that much power!

-For purchasing options of 14500 batteries on Amazon; click here!
+For purchasing options of 14500 batteries from Banggood.com; click here!